VITeach/viteach-website/CONTRIBUTING.md

-# Folder Structure and Naming Convention Guide
+# Folder Structure and Naming Convention Guide (WILL CHANGE THIS SOON)

 ## Overview